emberjs/rfcs/text/1060-tracked-promise.md

 ## Drawbacks

-> Why should we *not* do this?
-Please consider the impact on teaching Ember, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.

-> There are tradeoffs to choosing any path, please attempt to identify them here.
+I think not doing this has more drawbacks than doing it.
+A common problem we have is that we have too many packages and too many ways to do things.
+Our users long for "the ember way" to do things, and a comprehensive reactive library full of vibrant, shared utilities is one such way to bring back some of what folks are longing for.

 ## Alternatives

-- reclaim the `ember` package and export undedr `ember/reactive`, add `ember` to the package.json.
+- reclaim the `ember` package and export under `ember/reactive`, add `ember` to the package.json.
+  - doing this _would_ require a polyfill, as `ember` is already available in all versions of projects, but it does not have sub-path-exports that folks use.
+- use `/reactivity` instead of `/reactive`

 ## Unresolved questions

-> Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+none (yet)